Marie Curie: Winner of the Nobel Prize in Chemistry in 1911

 Marie Curie was born Maria Sklodowska on November 7, 1867, in Warsaw, which is now Poland.
-She was the youngest of five; Zosia, Józef, Bronya, and Hela.
-Wladyslaw, her father, was a math and physics instructor; she inherited his interests.
-When she was only ten years old, her mother Bronislawa, who was also a teacher, died of tuberculosis.
+She was the youngest of five, Zosia, Józef, Bronya, and Hela.
+Wladyslaw, her father, was a math and physics instructor; Marie inherited his interests.
+When she was only ten years old, her mother, Bronislawa, who was also a teacher, died of tuberculosis.

 Marie was the top student in her secondary school.
 Despite excelling in education, she was unable to attend the University of Warsaw, because it was a men's only school.
-Instead, she attended a set of underground, informal classes that were held in secret known as Warsaw's "floating university."
+Instead, she participated in a set of underground, informal classes held in secret known as Warsaw's "floating university."

-She and her sister Bronya wanted to go abroad to earn an official degree, but their family could not afford to do so; therefore, her sister and she made an agreement to help each other through college.
-First Bronya would attend while Marie worked as a tutor and governess to pay for Bronya's college.
+She and her sister Bronya wanted to go abroad to earn an official degree, but their family could not afford to do so; therefore, she and her sister agreed to help each other through college.
+First, Bronya would attend while Marie worked as a tutor and governess to pay for Bronya's college.
 Then they would trade responsibilities.

 Working as a tutor and governess did not stop her education, because she continued to study physics, math, and chemistry throughout this time as well.
 Then, in 1891, it was Marie's turn to go to college.
 She attended Sorbonne in Paris.
 Due to the cost, she only ate buttered bread and tea, and unfortunately, her health suffered as a result.
 By 1893, she completed her master's degree in physics and earned a second degree in mathematics the following year.